789ni812/imgdescriptor/spec.md

 ---

 ### 1. Branching Choices / Player Decisions
+- **TODO:** LLM-generated choices are not yet implemented.
+Next steps:
+  1. Design LLM prompt for generating choices after each story.
+  2. Implement API call to LLM for choices.
+  3. Replace static choice generation with LLM response.
+  4. Persist all generated choices and outcomes to the template (per turn).
+  5. Update final story prompt to reference choices/outcomes.
+  6. Write/adjust tests and verify in the browser.
 - **Data Model:**
   - Update turn structure to allow for choices and outcomes.
   - Add `choices` array to each turn (with text, result, stat effects).